Job title: Senior Competitions Coordinator

 What is your main task in the office?

-I primarily deal with all aspects of the many different USDF awards programs such as rider awards, horse performance certificates, Adequan®/USDF Year-End awards, the US Dressage Finals presented by Adequan® High Score Breed Awards, and most recently, the USDF Regional Schooling Show Awards Program.
+I primarily deal with all aspects of the many different USDF awards programs such as rider awards, horse performance certificates, Adequan®/USDF Year-End awards, the US Dressage Finals presented by Adequan® High Score Breed Awards, and the USDF Regional Schooling Show Awards Program.

 Members may call you concerning:

 If you have questions about any of the USDF awards mentioned above, give me a call.
 I am happy to assist our members!
 I can also answer questions about USDF Benefit Classes and renting a pony measuring stick from USDF.

 16 years!
 My first day with USDF was April 3, 2006, the same day that the USDF office at the Kentucky Horse Park opened for business.

 I have always been in the Competitions department.